 Revision Text

-Original text deleted
+Original text insered

-[Example: Consider a two row by two column table in which the second row has been marked as inserted using a revision.
-This requirement would be specified using the following WordprocessingML:

 Revision Paragraph

 ins (Inserted Table Row)

 This element specifies that the parent table row shall be treated as an inserted row whose insertion has been tracked as a revision.
 This setting shall not imply any revision state about the table cells in this row or their contents (which shall be revision marked independently), and shall only affect the table row itself.